-Section Field/Column Description Search results grid criterion.
-The list conta ponent search are displayed in a grid list below the search nins the following columns to describe the attributes of each tributes provide mechanisms that enable you to examine at the component.
+Section Field/Column Description Search results grid The results of the component search are displayed in a grid list below the search criterion.
+The list contains the following columns to describe the attributes of each component.
+Certain attributes provide mechanisms that enable you to examine more information about the component.
 Component Name The name of the component.
-Click the 1 icon next to the component name to open the Component Details Window.
+Click the (i) icon next to the component name to open the Component Details Window.
 This window provides publicly available details about the component, such as whether it has security vulnerabilities, supports your product's encryption capabilities, and is a custom component.
 Forge The name of the forge that contains the component.
 No link to the web page of the forge itself is provided here.
 However, see the next field, URL , for a link to the component's project/repository location within the forge.
 URL The URL of the component's third-party project or repository within the forge.
 When you click the hyperlinked text, the external web page of the project or repository is opened in a separate browser tab.
 Possible License(s) Licenses that might associated with the component.
-Click the (i) icon next to a license to open the License Details Window and view details about the license.
-Versions Click the View Versions in this column to open the Versions for <componentname> Window, which lists information about each version of the component, including the licenses and vulnerability totals (by severity) associated with each version.</componentname>
+Click the (1) icon next to a license to open the License Details Window and view details about the license.
+Versions Click the View Versions in this column to open the Versions for <componentname> Window, which lists information about each version of the component, including the licenses and vulnerability totals (by severity) associated with each version.
+You can also create a new version for the component from this window.</componentname>